 Principal Investigator: Simon Hook, NASA/Caltech Jet Propulsion Laboratory

 The ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) is aboard the International Space Station (ISS) and measures the temperature of plants to better understand how much water plants need and how they respond to stress.
 ECOSTRESS addresses three overarching science questions: How is the terrestrial biosphere responding to changes in water availability?
 How do changes in diurnal vegetation water stress impact the global carbon cycle?
 Can agricultural vulnerability be reduced through advanced monitoring of agricultural water consumptive use and improved drought estimation?
 ECOSTRESS uses a multispectral thermal infrared radiometer to measure the surface temperature.
 The radiometer obtains detailed images of the Earth’s surface that can provide information on the temperature of an individual farmer’s field.
 Learn more on the ECOSTRESS website.

-GEDI is a full-waveform lidar instrument that will produce detailed observations of the 3D structure of the Earth’s surface.
-GEDI will precisely measure forest canopy height, canopy vertical structure, and surface elevation which will enhance our understanding of global carbon and water cycle processes, biodiversity, and habitat.
+GEDI is a full-waveform lidar instrument that produces detailed observations of the 3-dimensional structure of the Earth’s surface.
+GEDI precisely measures forest canopy height, canopy vertical structure, and surface elevation which enhances our understanding of global carbon and water cycle processes, biodiversity, and habitat.
 GEDI is the first of its kind to provide high resolution laser ranging observations optimized for lidar measurements of the Earth’s forests and topography at the highest resolution and densest sampling of any other lidar instrument in orbit.
-Data from GEDI will be archived and distributed by the LP DAAC in the future.
+Data from GEDI is archived and distributed by the LP DAAC.
 Learn more about GEDI.